 Colombia intends to provide 40.5 tons of medicinal cannabis each year from 2019.
 Despite this significant contribution to global supply, the industry is still in its infancy.

-Read on to find out why now is the perfect time to invest in the evolving cannabis industry in Colombia.
+Find out why now is the perfect time to invest in the evolving cannabis industry in Colombia.

 Background on legalization of cannabis in Colombia